openstack/keystone/doc/source/configuringservices.rst

   name, user id, project name, project id, roles, etc...

 The middleware will pass those data down to the service as headers.
-More details on the architecture of that setup is described in :doc:`middlewarearchitecture`
+More details on the architecture of that setup is described in the `authentication middleware documentation`_.

 Setting up credentials
 ======================